-Number of standards exceeded: 0
+Number of standards exceeded:

-Number of standards met: 40
+Number of standards met: 38

-Number of standards not met: 1
+Number of standards not met: 4

-Number of standards not applicable: 2
+Number of standards not applicable: 1

-Standard 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA Coordinator

-Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+Standard 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA Coordinator Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.
 The facility meets the standard based on the Policy and Procedure 602.053 Prison Rape: Prevention, Detection and Response.
-The policy mandates zero tolerance toward all forms of sexual abuse and sexual harassment in facilities it operates directly or under contract.
-The policy includes definitions of prohibited behaviors regarding sexual abuse and sexual to sexual abuse and sexual harassment, includes sanctions for those found to have participated in prohibited behaviors.
-The policy includes a description of agency strategies and responses to reduce and prevent sexual abuse and sexual harassment of inmates.

-The Department has an agency wide coordinator.
+The department has an agency wide coordinator.
 98 percent plus of her work time is spent on PREA.
-She coordinates with the other 49 institutional PREA managers and seven private facilities.
-The PREA Coordinator reports to the Director of Institutions.
+She coordinates with the other 49 institutional PREA managers and 7 private facilities.
+The PREA Coordinator reports to the Director of Security Operations.
 The PREA Coordinator was very knowledgeable about the PREA requirements and is considered very effective in meeting the requirements of PREA.
-The institutional PREA Manager is the Assistant Warden for Programs.
+Institutional PREA Manager is the Assistant Warden for Programs.
 She reports to the Warden.
-The institutional PREA Manager coordinates with all areas of the institution to achieve compliance with the standards.
-The organization chart was reviewed.

-FDC Policy and Procedure 602.053 Page 2

-Standard 115.12 Contracting with other entities for the confinement of inmates

-Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard frelevant review period) for the Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+The institutional PREA coordinates with all areas of the institution to achieve compliance with the standards.
+FDC 602.053 Prison Rape: Prevention, Detection and Response Page 2 Section 2 Standard 115.12 Contracting with other entities for the confinement of inmates Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Not applicable facility does not have oversight of contract facilities.
+Not Applicable-Facility does not have oversight of contract facilities.
+Contracts for services include Contractor must meet the PREA standards.